Whiteknight/Rosella/libraries/string.md

 characters in a string.
 Parrot defines a list of these identifiers for things like "word", "whitespace", "alphabetic", "numeric", "punctuation" and other classes.
 Several routines in the String library work with these identifiers for identifying characters of a particular type in a string.
+Parrot works with character classes using a set of named integer values.
+Rosella adds the ability to look up these class identifier numbers by name.

 ### Tokenizers